News and Events

 Community News & Events:

-Seventy-five students from the Potomac Highlands and the surrounding area earned academic honors at Eastern WV Community and Technical College for fall semester 2014.
-With a 4.0 cumulative grade-point-average (GPA) while carrying at least 12 credit-hours, twenty-four students received President’s List honors.
-Fifty-one students made the Dean’s List, by achieving a minimum 3.5 GPA with at least 9 credit-hours.
+Sixty-one students from the Potomac Highlands and surrounding areas earned academic honors at Eastern WV Community and Technical College for fall semester 2015.
+With a 4.0 cumulative grade-point-average (GPA) while carrying at least 12 credit-hours, twenty-two students received President’s List honors.
+Thirty-nine students made the Dean’s List, by achieving a minimum 3.5 GPA with at least 9 credit-hours.

 “Nearly 60 percent of the jobs we’re creating in West Virginia will require at least a two-year degree," WV Governor Earl Ray Tomblin and state superintendent of schools Dr. Michael Martirano reported in a column they issued just before the December holidays.

 Beginning this spring semester, a new, 24-hour tutoring service that covers a wide variety of classroom subjects will provide a power boost to the learning success of students enrolled at Eastern WV Community and Technical College.
 Free of charge to all Eastern students, ‘Tutor.com’ assists more than 1.2 million worldwide users each year.

 As registration for the spring 2016 semester picks up speed at Eastern WV Community and Technical College, recent studies show that an associate degree can offer knowledge and skills that bring its holder higher wages than a bachelor degree, and for less cost.